Dibromofluoromethane

 Dibromofluoromethane is a mixed halomethane.
 It is soluble in alcohol, acetone, benzene and chloroform.
+It is prepared from dibromomethane and antimony(III) fluoride.

 Applications

 It can be used to prepare bromofluoromethane by reductive debromination with organotin hydride as tributyltin hydride.

 Regulations

 Its ozone depletion potential (ODP) is 1.0 and it is included in list of Class I Ozone-Depleting Substances.